Robust learning with implicit residual networks: Conclusions and future work.

+\authorcontributions{All authors have read and agreed to the published version of the manuscript.
+Conceptualization, V.R. and C.W.; methodology, V.R. and C.W.; software, V.R.; writing, V.R. and C.W.; funding acquisition, C.W.}

-This material is based upon work supported in part by: the U.S. Department of Energy, Office of Science, Early Career Research Program under award number ERKJ314; U.S. Department of Energy, Office of Advanced Scientific Computing Research under award numbers ERKJ331 and ERKJ345; the National Science Foundation, Division of Mathematical Sciences, Computational Mathematics program under contract number DMS1620280; and by the Laboratory Directed Research and Development program at the Oak Ridge National Laboratory, which is operated by UT-Battelle, LLC., for the U.S. Department of Energy under contract DE-AC05-00OR22725.
+\funding{This research was funded by the U.S. Department of Energy, Office of Science, Early Career Research Program under award number ERKJ314; U.S. Department of Energy, Office of Advanced Scientific Computing Research under award numbers ERKJ331 and ERKJ345; the National Science Foundation, Division of Mathematical Sciences, Computational Mathematics program under contract number DMS1620280; and the Behavioral Reinforcement Learning Lab at Lirio LLC.}